TheGoodlike13/liberty_or_death/README.md

 The first step asks us to create a *Kerberos* service principal name, SPN for short.
 Normally I don't like acronyms, but in this case I don't understand the meaning of the full words anyway, so I guess it doesn't really matter, does it.
-In any case, this mean we need Kerberos next!
+In any case, this means we need Kerberos next!
 Let's step away from IBM for a moment, then.

 Well, well, well!
 Turns out Kerberos isn't a *thing*, it's a protocol!
 In other words, it's a bunch of things.
 Each with their own acronym and stuff.
 If you do not value your life